-The older you get, the more money you need to sustain your lifestyle and expenses – and the harder it is to get another job should the worst happen.
-Bach suggests that creating an emergency fund is crucial and that a Money market account/fund or a high yield savings account are the best options for storing it.
+The older you get, the more money you need to sustain your lifestyle and expenses – and the harder it is to get another job if something bad happens.

 Automate your finances

 When you transfer money into your savings account, it should just happen.
-Don’t make saving into an option or a decision each time.
-Because if it’s “manual” then like most people, you will probably delay saving or divert money to short-term purchases that aren’t really important for your life.
+Don’t make saving an option or a decision each time.
+Because if it’s “manual” then like most people, you might delay saving or divert money to short-term purchases that aren’t really important for your life.

-Automating the process takes human error – or lack of resolve – out of the equation.
-Set up a direct debit into your designated savings account so that your savings are whisked away from temptation straight away.
-Every payday, some of the money goes straight off to a separate savings account.
-You won’t give that missing money a second thought in no time.
+Automating your savings takes human error – or lack of commitment – out of the equation.
+Set up a direct debit into your designated savings account so that your extra income is whisked away from temptation straight away.
+Every payday, some of the money goes to a separate savings account.
+After it is set up, you won’t give that extra money a second thought.

 Increase your savings as your income grows